 The size of the company

-It therefore appears that the smaller the turnover, the least a company is likely to set up a website.
-Which is really unfortunate, given the fact that the Internet is a great channel for generating leads, acquiring new customers, and building customer loyalty.
-What is all the more glaring is the gap between companies with an annual revenue of less than €100,000 and those that exceed this figure.
-There is a real gap, as if the €100,000 barrier played a role in the adoption of a website.
+It, therefore, appears that the smaller the turnover, the least a company is likely to set up a website.
+This is really unfortunate, given the fact that the Internet is a great channel for generating leads, acquiring new customers, and building customer loyalty.
+What is all the more glaring is the gap between companies with annual revenue of less than €100,000 and those that exceed this figure.
+There is a real gap as if the €100,000 barrier played a role in the adoption of a website.

 The nationality of the company

 Then we discovered that depending on the country in which the SMB is located, its chances of having a website are different.

 In concrete terms, Belgian SMEs are the least likely to have an online presence, while German SMEs are far ahead.

 Indeed, while 22% of German SMEs say they do not have a website, this figure rises to 42% for Belgian SMEs.
 The Netherlands is in second place, with only 25% of SMEs not having a website, while France and Spain are at 34% and 33% respectively.

 We believe that this figure is linked to the environment in which these SMEs operate on a daily basis.
 When we look at the Global Digital Competitiveness Ranking, which measures the ability and willingness of 63 economies to adopt and explore digital technologies as a key driver of economic transformation for businesses, governments, and society at large, there is a real difference between Belgium and Germany.
 According to the study, Belgium is in 25th place (the country has been falling steadily since 2016), while Germany is stable and has been around 17th place since 2015.